North East Link: 2010–2014: Baillieu/Napthine Governments

-2014–present: Increased pressure and Andrews Government proposal
+2014–present: Andrews/Allan Government proposal

 A report dated March 2016 into Rosanna Road in Heidelberg, that shows 38,000 motorists, comprising 2000 trucks, some being B-Doubles use the road on a daily basis, places further pressure to build the North East Link.
 Labor Roads Minister Luke Donnellan stated the government would not commit to North East Link.
 Despite winning the 2014 state election with no firm commitments to the North East Link, in April 2016 Labor Treasurer Tim Pallas quoted the North East Link, declaring it "innately" makes sense.

 In May 2016, Infrastructure Victoria released its new consultancy options assessment report.
 In September 2016, RACV released a Redspot survey highlighting that 6 out of 10 road chokepoints in the north east of the city support a North East Link.
 In October 2016, Infrastructure Victoria recommended that construction on the North East Link should begin in the next 10 to 15 years.
 In November 2016, the Liberal Federal Government released $15 million in funding for Victorian transport planning including the future of the North East Link.

 In December 2016, the Victorian Labor Government led by Premier Daniel Andrews commits to build the North East Link within 10 years at a cost of approximately $10 billion, including the creation of a new North East Link Authority.
-On 18 February 2017, Victoria Roads Minister Luke Donnellan has announced the appointment of Duncan Elliott (RACV Membership and rewards General Manager) as the new chief executive of the North East Link Authority (NELA).
+On 18 February 2017, Victoria Roads Minister Luke Donnellan has announced the appointment of Duncan Elliott (RACV membership and rewards general manager) as the new chief executive of the North East Link Authority (NELA).